braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/mms/create.md

 # MMS Message Sending

-> This page only contains information specific for MMS composition, which is part of the SMS composer.
+> This page only contains information specific to MMS composition, which is part of the SMS composer.
 For more detailed information about the SMS/MMS composer, check the [SMS Composer][1].

 ## MMS Sending Basics

-Sending MMS with Braze
+Sending MMS with Braze:
-1. Select your subscription group<br>
+- __Select your subscription group__
-   You must designate a subscription group with MMS enabled phone numbers to target (can be short or long codes)
+  - You must designate a subscription group with MMS enabled phone numbers to target (can be short or long codes).<br><br>
-2. Input message body<br>
+- __Input message body__
-   Input PNG, JPG, or GIF image types from the media library or specify a URL Only 1 image supported
+  - Input PNG, JPG, GIF, and VCF image types from the media library or specify a URL.
-3. Understand MMS Sending<br>
+  - Only 1 image supported<br><br>
+- __Understand MMS Sending__
+  - MMS are billed at a different rate vs. text-only SMS.
-   Not all cariiers can accept MMS.
-In these cases, Twilio will automatically convert the MMS too an image link the user can click.
+  - Not all carriers can accept MMS.
+In these cases, Twilio will automatically convert the MMS to an image link the user can click.

-   MMS are billed at a different rate vs. text only SMS.
+#### vCard Contact Cards

+vCards, also known as Virtual Contact Files (.VCF), are a standardized file format for sending business/contact information that can be easily imported into address/contact books. vCards can be created programmatically and assigned properties found [here](https://tools.ietf.org/html/rfc6350#section-6).
+Some common properties included are name, phone number, birthday, address, and email.
+For more information on how to create vCards, visit the [Twilio vCard documentation](https://www.twilio.com/blog/send-vcard-twilio-sms).

 ## Creating an MMS message

 Creating an MMS message requires your Subscription Group to be configured for MMS sending.
 This is indicated by seeing the MMS tag when selecting a Subscription Group.
-Upon selecting an MMS enabled Subscription Group, you will have the ability to either upload an image or reference an image URL.
+Upon selecting an MMS-enabled Subscription Group, you will have the ability to either upload an image or reference an image URL.

 ![picture][2]